Older people's services

 Referrals can be made by family, friends and health professionals or you can refer yourself.
-Call 01903 528600 or send the Guild Care team a message.
+Call 01903 528600 or send the Guild Care team a message from their website page.

 The Guild Care Centre is friendly and lively where older independent people can enjoy themselves and have fun with other like-minded individuals.